FloSeu/GAIN-GRN/GUIDE.rst

 Not all GAIN models have for example six helices in Subdomain A, evidence by the **X** markers ni the figure.
 Assessing all templates, each receptor homolog has a template assigned for each subdomain that covers all segments with sufficient quality (see in `template_data.json <data/template_data.json>`_).

+*If running the template curation, you need the folders for a complete matching of the dataset against each template via pairwise GESAMT.
+Run these via

 |JLogo| `3 Assign the GAIN-GRN <https://github.com/FloSeu/GAIN-GRN/blob/main/gaingrn/3_assign_gaingrn.ipynb>`_
 ==============================================================================================================